| Prologue |

 “Okay, Miss Flanagan.
 You’ll be staying in the west wing, Dormitory 126 along with a couple of other girls that will be coming in today.”

-“Let the next girl in,” says another Phobiologist in another room.
+“Let the next patient in,” says another phobiologist in another room.

 “Hello, Lakota.
 I’ve read your file and it seems that you haven’t improved much since our last session.
 What happened?”

 “Well, that’ll hopefully be fixed, because you’re moving to a new dorm room with two new girls.
 Maybe you can help each other out.
 You could show them around and help them get started.
 They could help motivate you with your fears.
-I heard that one of the girls used to sing frightened children that she babysat to sleep.
+I heard that one of the girls was quite a good babysitter.
 She could help calm down your fear of the night.”

 The woman leans in and puts her elbows on the desk in front of her.
 “How much sleep have you been getting recently, Lakota?”

-Lakota looks at the woman.
+Lakota looks at her.
 “Not much, I suppose.”

 “Oh… What about the other girl?”

 “Her name is Kathleen.
-She’s not that perceptive to her fears, because they are typically common and are taken care of regularly in the building.
+She’s not that perceptive to her fears, as they’re typically common and are taken care of regularly in the building.
 She is two years younger than you, so I simply wish that you look after her.
 You and Ruby, both.”

 “So, your fears are only common, but you cannot live outside of security,” says yet another Institute employee with a heavy German accent.
 “When you feel your fears, you become uncontrollable, and you are quite noisy in general.”